surf-visualization/blospray/readme.md

     - Interactive preview render works with respect to viewpoint changes, but most other scene changes will NOT update in the rendered view.
       Switching out and back into rendered view should sync to the updated scene
-    - The view will match in orthographic and "free" view mode, but it is incorrect when viewing through a camera
+    - The view will match in orthographic (top/left/...) and "free" 3D view mode, but it is currently incorrect when viewing through a camera
     - Border render (i.e. render only part of an image) currently only works for final render, not for interactive render
     - Simultaneous rendering modes in Blender are not supported.
 E.g. multiple